chatapazar/3scale-advanced-assignment/README.md

 --header 'user-key: 1f72be64429e085ce3f201f20de2264f' \
  'https://catalog-service-production-apicast-ocp20.apps.4865.open.redhat.com:443/products'
 ```
-User is basic plan can call service only 5 hits/hour.
+User with basic plan can call service only 5 hits/hour.
 Follow show error when limit is exceeded.
 ![429 Too Many Requests](images/limit-exceeded.png)
 User with Basic can use only READ (GET) operation.
 ```